richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ![Screen Shot 2022-05-05 at 11 40 03 AM](https://user-images.githubusercontent.com/89106805/166999133-a9df5e39-ebb0-4d86-80fc-dbdc85758af1.png)

+## Flexbox

+While Grid is an incredibly handy and useful tool for layouts, Flexbox is another essential styling tool for handling layouts.
+Most

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: